HackYourFutureBelgium/class-13-14/admin/README.md

-                if a module has no weeks, then no check-in or roll-call links will be rendered */, "project": 1 /* the project board to link to for this module's assignments if absent, the index.json's "project" number will be used */, "userName": "a github username" /* the user account hosting this module's repository if not provided, "modulesUserName" from index.json will be used*/, "filters": [
+                if a module has no weeks, then no check-in or roll-call links will be rendered */, "project": 1 /* the project board to link to for this module's assignments if absent, the index.json's "project" number will be used */, "projects": true /* does this module have projects? if false, no link to projects will be rendered */, "board": "string" /* the name of a project board in index.json for modules that do not have projects, but do have shared notes this will link to the project board for these notes */, "userName": "a github username" /* the user account hosting this module's repository if not provided, "modulesUserName" from index.json will be used*/, "filters": [